alburezg/DemoKin_example/index.md

 ### `kin_full`

-This data frame contains expected kin counts by year (or cohort), age of Ego and age of kin.
+This data frame contains expected kin counts by year (or cohort), age of Focal and age of kin.

 ```r